mhszeto2019/build_a_bank/README.md

 # build_a_bank
 ### Setup:
+1. Before proceeding to test locally, I have deployed the application on an EC2 instance on AWS and the postman file can be found below.
+OR
 1. Ensure python3 is downloaded
 2. Ensure that in home directory, there is an 'environments' folder which has a virtual environment called cdc_env created.
 E.g. (~/environments/cdc_env)
 3. We will use cdc_env as our virtual environment to ensure other packages are not conflicted.
 In order to do so, we enter "source ~/environments/cdc_env/bin/activate in the terminal to activate the environment
 4. Enter into the build_a_bank folder (~/build_a_bank) and install the necessary packages.
 In order to do so, we enter "pip install -r requirements.txt
 5. After installing the necessary packages, we can and run the applications by using the "start_all.sh" script.
 6. When all the tmux sessions are up, the application can be tested.

 ### Thought process:
 - This program is designed for integration with other aspects of the company, so the APIs are designed to be reusable.